 The "Voice Command" button can be used when you wish to skip part of a prompt and issue your voice command immediately.
-For example, if a prompt is asking "Would you like to pair a phone, clear a...," you could press the "button and say, "Pair a Phone" to select that option without having to listen to the rest of the voice prompt.
+For example, if a prompt is asking "Would you like to pair a phone, clear a...," you could push the Voice Command who button and say, "Pair a Phone" to select that option without having to listen to the rest of the voice prompt.